Trivernis/cryptpng/README.md

 1. Parse the png file and split it into chunks.
 2. Get the `saLt` chunk.
 3. Get the `crPt` chunks and and concat the data.
-4. Prompt for the password and create the sha512 32byte hash with the salt.
+4. Prompt for the password and create the scrypt 32byte hash with the salt.
 5. Decrypt the data using aes and the provided hash key.
 6. Write the data to the specified output file.